 In 1988, the Council concluded that:

-For more information and for the formal Protected Areas provisions, see the Basinwide Habitat Strategies on Protected Areas (Section II(D)(1)(e)) and Appendix B to the Council's 2009 Columbia River Basin Fish and Wildlife Program.
+For more information and for the formal Protected Areas provisions, see the 2014 Fish and Wildlife Program's Protected Area Strategy (Part Three, Section IV (A)(5)) and Appendix F to the Council's 2014 Columbia River Basin Fish and Wildlife Program.
 The operative Protected Areas database is not physically within the Fish and Wildlife Program.
 You may access it through the sidebar (right).

 Does the Council discourage hydropower?